ESOL courses in Manchester

 Tel: 0161 519 4900

-Seetec Outsource aims to enhance all learners’ personal, social and emotional well-being by integrating them into our inclusive teaching and learning community.
+Seetec Outsource aims to enhance all learners’ personal, social and emotional well-being by integrating them into their inclusive teaching and learning community.
 All staff members are fully qualified to support diverse learner groups in achieving their qualifications by offering bespoke learning opportunities to meet individual needs.

 Trinity House, Grove Cl, Greater, Rusholme, Manchester M14 5AA